HP Chromebook X360 12b-ca0002no

 Non demanding games should be playable with these graphics cards.

-Celeron N4000: Low power dual-core SoC from the Gemini Lake series for inexpensive notebooks.
-Runs with clocks between 1.1-2.6 GHz and integrates a DirectX 12 capable graphics adapter. » Further information can be found in our Comparison of Mobile Processsors.
+Celeron N4000: Low power dual-core SoC from the Gemini Lake series for designed for afforable laptops.
+Runs at 1.1 GHz to 2.6 GHz and integrates a DirectX 12 capable graphics adapter.» Further information can be found in our Comparison of Mobile Processsors.

 This screen diagoal is quite large for tablets but small for subnotebooks.
 Some convertibles are also represented with that size.

 Large display-sizes allow higher resolutions.
 So, details like letters are bigger.
 On the other hand, the power consumption is lower with small screen diagonals and the devices are smaller, more lightweight and cheaper.» To find out how fine a display is, see our DPI List.

 This weight is typical for big tablets, small subnotebooks, ultrabooks and convertibles with a 10-11 inch display-diagonal.